Philosophy Ph.D. (Ithaca)

 • Financial support information, if needed for international applicants

-• Writing sample in philosophy (typically 15 but no more than 30 pages long)
+• Writing sample in philosophy (no longer than 30 pages)

-• Note: GRE test scores are no longer required for application to this program
+• Note: GRE test scores not accepted for application to this program.

 Learning Outcomes